hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Goals
-- **Usability**: Design user-friendly libraries with a public API that are easy to integrate with other projects, such as consensus node and block node.
+- **Usability**: Design user-friendly libraries with a public API that are easy to integrate with other projects, such as consensus node and other library users.
 - **EVM support**: Generated signature and public keys should be compatible with EVM precompiled functions so that signature validation can be done on smart contracts without incurring an excessive gas cost.
 - **Security**: Our produced code should be able to pass internal and external security audits.
 - **Flexibility**: Minimize the impact of introducing support for other elliptic curves.
-- **Independent Release**: When applicable, the new libraries should have the release cycle separate from the platform.They should be implemented in a way that is easy for both platform and block node to depend on.
+- **Independent Release**: When applicable, the new libraries should have the release cycle separate from the platform.
+ They should be implemented in a way that is easy for both platform and block node to depend on.

 ### Non-Goals
 - Implement support for elliptic curve cryptography in Java.